 The simplification has the following advantages:

-The simplification requires less information from the undertakings
+The simplification requires less information from the undertakings.

 There is no need for separate calibrations or (compared to Section 2.4) additional external reference data.

-If the non-allocated exposure is similar to the allocated one, the approach reflects the risk of the undertaking
+If the non-allocated exposure is similar to the allocated one, the approach reflects the risk of the undertaking.

-The simplification can be easily fit into the existing regulatory texts
+The simplification can be easily fit into the existing regulatory texts.

-The approach is the most obvious approach when small parts of an insurance portfolio cannot be mapped, but there is no reason to believe that is different from the rest of the portfolio
+The approach is the most obvious approach when small parts of an insurance portfolio cannot be mapped, but there is no reason to believe that is different from the rest of the portfolio.

-It could be used in order to include exposition that can’t be located in the territory (e.g.: insurance of train lines, etc…)
+It could be used in order to include exposition that can’t be located in the territory (e.g.: insurance of train lines, etc…).

 The simplification has the following disadvantages: